 Find an appropriate venue and think about setting up a concession stand.
 Consider scheduling time for a brief intermission during the show so that visitors can visit the concession stand and not miss any of the show.

 Face painting works best as an attachment to another fundraising event, like a picnic or a fair.
+Or even to an event primarily for adults but to keep the kids engaged while raising money through small fees.
 It takes very little planning, and the items you’ll need to run this fundraiser are cheap and easy to source.
 You need a table and chairs, plates for the paint, makeup removing wipes, and paint and paintbrushes.

 Pro tip: There are many ways to super-boost this fundraiser in order to raise more money:

 - Charge additional $ for a “sure shot” from just a few feet away;